f1lmzyic/Synth-CW/REPORT.md

 ## Task Characterization

-This section outlines each task in terms of its theoretical minimum initiation interval and measured maximum execution time, in line with the coursework requirements.
+This section outlines each task in terms of its theoretical minimum initiation interval and Worst Case Execution Time & CPU Utilization.

 ### 2.1 Minimum Initiation Intervals